 About the LA Dance Film Festival

-We founded the LA Dance Film Festival in 2016 because we want to create more opportunities for dance filmmakers and increase visibility of dance film as an art form.
-We accept a variety of film genres as long as they utilize dance as the main storytelling component.
+The LA Dance Film Festival was founded in 2016 with the intention of creating more opportunities for dance filmmakers and increase visibility of dance film as an art form.
+We accept a variety of film genres with the stipulation that dance is utilized as the main storytelling component.

 Dance film is a genre of cinematic storytelling created through movement.
 In contrast to traditional dialogue-driven films, dance films offer new ways to connect with characters and ideas that are beyond words.
-Pairing dance with film provides a unique entry point for audiences to dive into stories that are not possible when either medium stands alone.
-While dance film has been produced for decades, we found it was surprisingly underrepresented in Hollywood.
-LADFF aims to expand local creation, collaboration and viewership through exhibiting extraordinary international dance films.
+While dance film has been produced for decades, we found it was surprisingly underrepresented in Los Angeles.

 BETSY UHLER COLOMBO

 Lex Roman is an LA-based choreographer, set and interaction designer.
 Her dance work focuses on creating accessible stories for non-dance audiences.
 Notable work includes several pieces for LA Unbound, the film Sunset Junction: A Personal Musical and the self-produced, multi-media dance show JUXTA POSE.
 Her design work spans from set design to industrial design to digital.
 Lex has designed sets for dance, theatrical productions, commercials and films.
 Previously, Lex worked in the design departments of The Office, Dexter, Lie to me, and Party Down.
 As an interaction designer, she's worked with Toyota, Nissan, Prosper, Joyable, Macys.com, and InVision.